 |Version number||Date of release||Policy owner||Authorised by|

 It is important that any misconduct or wrongdoing within the Charity is reported and properly dealt with.
-The purpose of this policy is to outline ways in which employees, workers, contractors, volunteers, Trustees, and service providers can report serious concerns about malpractice or wrongdoing in an appropiate way, inline with the Public Interest Disclosure Act 1998.
+The purpose of this policy is to outline ways in which employees, workers, contractors, volunteers, Trustees, and service providers can report serious concerns about malpractice or wrongdoing in an appropriate way, in line with the Public Interest Disclosure Act 1998.

 The Board of Trustees and Executive Team is committed to managing the Charity in the best way possible.
 This policy is designed to encourage and enable you to raise serious concerns within the Charity rather than ignoring a problem or 'blowing the whistle' externally.
 It is also intended to reassure you that it is safe and acceptable to raise concerns, you can do so in confidence and without having to worry about being victimised, discriminated against or disadvantaged in any way as a result, and without fear of dismissal.